lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

 > A public key contained in a certificate containing the KeyPurposeId id-kp-trustanchorconfigSigning may be used for verifying signatures of trust anchor configuration files of various formats (for example XML, YAML, or JSON).
 > Trust anchor configuration files are used to add or remove trust anchors to the trust store of a device.

-* id-kp-updateSigning
+* id-kp-updatePackageSigning

-> A public key contained in a certificate containing the KeyPurposeId id-kp-updateSigning may be used for verifying signatures of secure software or firmware update packages.
+> A public key contained in a certificate containing the KeyPurposeId id-kp-updatePackageSigning may be used for verifying signatures of secure software or firmware update packages.
 Update packages are used to install software (including bootloader, firmware, safety-related applications, and others) on systems.

 * id-kp-safetyCommunication